 Separate higher power equipment and connections from lower power equipment, such as microcontrollers, to avoid both interference and electrical interconnections between sensitive electronic devices and higher power devices.

 Make sure all DC power supplies, AC sources, and other power sources start from a zero voltage and zero current output or as directed in an experiment.
+Starting from a non-zero voltage is possible in certain applications where a voltage source should have a specific initial condition.

 Turn off all equipment before leaving the lab once an experiment concludes.